Information Quality at the National Archives

 As part of our ongoing effort to provide high-quality customer service, the National Archives and Records Administration (NARA) is committed to ensuring that our information products are useful, accurate, clear, complete, and objective.

-What do I need to know about NARA's information
+- What do I need to know about NARA's information quality?

-What information IS subject to NARA's information quality
+- What information IS subject to NARA's information quality guidelines?

-How can I correct information that is subject to the
+- How can I correct information that is subject to the information quality guidelines?

 - Where can I find previous years' information correction requests?

 - What information is NOT subject to NARA's information quality guidelines?

 - Significant Guidance

 NARA provides guidance products to the public and the Federal community.

 The Office of Management and Budget (OMB) issued Government-wide guidelines under section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Pub.L.106-554 to ensure and maximize the quality, objectivity, utility and integrity of information disseminated by Federal agencies.

 Each Federal agency is responsible for issuing its own section 515 guidelines.
 Subsequently, NARA has developed its own information quality guidelines.